 In chronic Lyme groups, dubious photos of rashes are commonly presented as evidence of Bartonella infection.
 In reality, these photos are typically stretch marks, a common skin condition also called Striae distensae.
-According to an article on Medscape:
+Stretch marks associated with pregnancy are called striae gravidarum.

 Below is a photo of typical stretch marks: